Kallen Media’s First WordCamp

 After another delicious lunch, it was time for the keynote speaker of the weekend, Brandy Lawson.
 Brandy spoke about coming up with the Phoenix WordPress community.
 Through the support of partners, they were able to create their businesses by connecting with the right people.
 Connections and creating meetup groups allowed Brandy to create a successful digital marketing business.
 By doing this, it allowed for more time with family and a balanced lifestyle.

 Session 6 was Pam Aungst presenting the SEO Basics.
 My primary reason for going to this breakout was checking Kallen Media’s SEO practices against seasoned veterans.
-The first set of recommendations was speed software that I utilized, including GTMetrix, Screaming Frog, SEMRush, and Moz, to name a few.
+First, we talked about speed software that I utilized, including GTMetrix, Screaming Frog, SEMRush, and Moz.
 Additionally, Pam broke down the different Google tools such as page speed insights, mobile-friendly test, and the structured data testing tool.
 Some of the best information I gained was online news and blogs revolving around search engine optimization and best practices.

 Day 2 Conclusion